loperntu/ladsbook/solution.md

 # HW6-1.R: Please explain your following figures from https://ceiba.ntu.edu.tw/course/6d0f76/content/Word_Emotion_UTF8.csv
 1. barplot, hist, plot, and boxplot the distribution of scores for eat, with appropriate vector or matrix.
-2. produce summary of eat by min, quantile, median, mean, and max
+2. produce summary of eat by min, quantile, median, mean, and max.

 # HW6-2.R: Probability Distribution
 1. Randomly generate more than 100 data points for the normal distribution with μ=0 and σ=1: rnorm(n=100)

 a.
-Produces quantiles corresponding to the given probabilities of 50%, 84%, 97.5%, and 99.85%
+How many data points are less than 0, 1, 2, 3, and the corresponding percentages?

 b.
-How many data points are less than 0, 1, 2, 3, and the corresponding percentages?
+Produces quantiles corresponding to the given probabilities of 50%, 84%, 97.5%, and 99.85%

 c.
-Calculate the mean.
+Calculate the mean for all data points.

 2. Produces quantiles corresponding to the given probabilities of 50%, 84%, 97.5%, and 99.85%
 in normal distribution with μ=0 and σ=1 (Hint: qnorm(p))